Brill-Power/thingsetplusplus/README.md

 - SocketCAN - client and server (Linux)
 - Zephyr CAN - client and server (Zephyr RTOS)
 - TCP/UDP Sockets - client and server (Linux, macOS, FreeBSD, Zephyr RTOS)
-- TCP/UDP asio Sockets - client and server (Linux, macOS)
+- TCP/UDP asio Sockets - client and server (Linux, macOS, FreeBSD)

 The client components have had more real-world testing than the server.